Public Infrastructure Investments for Space Market Development: An application to crewed space stations

 These scenarios reveal several practical insights for public space agencies seeking to develop space markets.
-First, the choice between shared infrastructure and direct purchases can depend on economic conditions that are outside the agency's control.
-Under favorable conditions---e.g., strong market demand and low capital costs---direct purchases may suffice to sustain competition without requiring shared infrastructure investments.
-Under challenging conditions---e.g., limited market demand or tight capital markets---even well-designed shared infrastructure may prove insufficient to maintain competitive supply.
+First, the choice between shared foundational infrastructure and direct purchases can depend on economic conditions that are outside the agency's control.
+Under favorable conditions---e.g., strong external demand and low capital costs---direct purchases may suffice to sustain competition without requiring shared infrastructure investments.
+Under challenging conditions---e.g., limited external demand or tight capital markets---even well-designed shared infrastructure may prove insufficient to maintain competitive supply.
+Partnerships with other space agencies to aggregate and channel demand are a potential mechanism to offset challenging external conditions.
 Second, given how external economic factors can dominate program design choices in determining market outcomes, timing market development efforts to coincide with favorable economic conditions may be as important as program design choices.
-Third, the framework provides a systematic way to assess these trade-offs and communicate them to stakeholders, but depends on credible estimates of costs, market demand, and competitive dynamics that remain challenging to develop for novel space technology systems.
+Space agencies may benefit from integrating macroeconomic assessments into the design of programs that rely on private investors.
+Third, the diagram provides a systematic way to assess these trade-offs and communicate them to stakeholders, but depends on credible estimates of costs, external demand, and competitive dynamics that remain challenging to develop for novel space technology systems.
 The estimates may evolve with technical and economic conditions, requiring ongoing assessment and planning.